section-engineering-education/engineering-education/articles/introduction-to-solid-principle/index.md

 # Introduction to Solid Principle
 Writing clean code is one of the core precepts of software development.
 There are various software design approaches to ensure an understandable, flexible, and maintainable code base.

-This article explains one of the object-oriented programming design principles that assist you as a software developer towards writing clean code.
+This article explains one of the object-oriented programming design principles that assist you as a software developer in writing clean code.

-The application of this principle will be from a universal point of view towards understanding the concept of the SOLID principle, and not in relation to any specific programming language.
+This principle's application will be from a universal point of view towards understanding the concept of the SOLID principle, not in relation to any specific programming language.

-# What is Solid Principle?
+# What is the Solid Principle?
 The SOLID principle is a design principle and pattern intended to make software designs more understandable, flexible, and maintainable.
-In the software development process, when creating an object, the object's design is essential, notably in deciding the accessibility scope.
+When creating an object, the object's design is essential in the software development process, notably in deciding the accessibility scope.

 The object case scenario might confuse newbies in software development.
 Here's a better analogy; imagine if cups had their handles at the top rather than at the side.
 How accessible or comfortable would it be to use this cup (object)?
 But if the handle remains at the side, they remain readily accessible and comfortable to use.

-In a software development lifecyle, the decision on how accessible and flexible an object is during thsi object's design phase will ensure its usability, simplicity, ease of implementation and accessibility towards making reliable software.
+In a software development lifecycle, the decision on how accessible and flexible an object is during this object's design phase will ensure its usability, simplicity, ease of implementation, and accessibility towards making reliable software.

 SOLID principles have been tested and trusted by software developers, and the underlying technique of this principle, when applied correctly, can aid in developing standard object-oriented software applications.